Fearne Cotton: Personal life

 Cotton said on Friday Night with Jonathan Ross that she has eleven tattoos, the most notable of which is a fern leaf, covering her right hip up to her rib cage.

-Cotton lived at Chestnut Cottage, Petersham, Richmond-upon-Thames, from 2004 to 2008.
+She lived at Chestnut Cottage, Petersham, Richmond-upon-Thames, from 2004 to 2008.

 Cotton dated Ian Watkins, lead singer and frontman of the rock band Lostprophets, in 2005.

-Cotton was previously married to Jesse Wood, the son of Rolling Stones guitarist Ronnie Wood.
+She was married to Jesse Wood, the son of Rolling Stones guitarist Ronnie Wood.
 She has a son and a daughter with Wood, born in 2013 and 2015.
 On 13 December 2024, Cotton announced she and Wood were separating.
 Cotton lives in Richmond, London.
 Cotton is a friend of fellow TV presenter Holly Willoughby, with whom she has co-presented several shows.
 Cotton and Sarah Cawood acted as two of the bridesmaids at Willoughby's wedding to Dan Baldwin on 4 August 2007.

-Cotton became vegetarian as a child.
-In 2019, she authored a vegan cookbook, though she did not follow a strictly vegan diet at the time.
-She has since become vegan.
+Cotton is a pescatarian.
+She authored a vegan cookbook in 2019, though she did not follow a vegan diet at the time.

 In December 2024 she announced that she had undergone surgery to remove two benign jaw tumours.

 Charity

-Cotton supports a number of charities including CoppaFeel!, Post Pals, Macmillan Cancer Support, Children in Need and Red Nose Day.

-In 2009, she climbed Mount Kilimanjaro, alongside Ben Shephard, Gary Barlow, Alesha Dixon, Ronan Keating, Denise Van Outen and Chris Moyles, and Girls Aloud members Cheryl Cole and Kimberley Walsh.
+In 2009, Cotton climbed Mount Kilimanjaro, alongside Ben Shephard, Gary Barlow, Alesha Dixon, Ronan Keating, Denise Van Outen and Chris Moyles, and Girls Aloud members Cheryl Cole and Kimberley Walsh.
 Cotton and others collapsed from altitude sickness during the five-day climb.
 She was in the first group (with Van Outen, Shephard and Cole) to reach the summit and helped raise £3.3m.
 Cotton filmed a video piece for Comic Relief about malaria.
 She visited a children's hospital in Uganda.

 Cotton also recorded her voice for the BT Speaking Clock to raise funds for Comic Relief.